chipsalliance/chisel/README.md

 # Chisel3

-Chisel is a new hardware construction language to support adavanced hardware design and circuit generation.
+Chisel is a new hardware construction language to support advanced hardware design and circuit generation.
 The latest version of [Chisel](https://chisel.eecs.berkeley.edu/) is Chisel3, which uses Firrtl as an intermediate hardware representation language.